My Complicated Relationship With Faux Locs

 ”

 It's 2022 and at 28 years old, I'm dealing with an uncovered fear of not looking how I should look.
-For too many decades, Black women have suffered the boundaries of beauty created based on European standards, trying to fit the mold of what a non-threatening, respectable woman of color should look like.
-Those standards aren't actively promoted anymore, but let's be real, race-based hair discrimination was legal up until 2019's passing of the CROWN Act.
+For too many decades, Black women have suffered the boundaries of beauty created based on European standards, trying to fit the mold of what a non-threatening, respectable woman of colour should look like.
+Those standards aren't actively promoted anymore, but let's be real, race-based hair discrimination was legal in the US up until 2019's passing of the CROWN Act.

 Advertisement